Creating optimal print layout/design strategy

 A spread from within the Typology magazine showcasing the fundamentals of a simple grid and paragraph styling with a large full bleed image and quote on the right page and a half page image and then heading a paragraph on the left page.

-To respond to the constraints, I developed a design system rooted in simplicity and flexibility.
-I adopted a three-column by five-row grid as the foundation for page layouts, then introduced an additional break at the midpoint of the second column and third row.
+For the booklet, I adopted a three-column by five-row grid as the foundation for page layouts, then introduced an additional break at the midpoint of the second column and third row.
 This adjustment expanded placement options and allowed for a greater variety of balanced layouts while maintaining structural cohesion.
-Typography was styled to be clean and uniform, with paragraph styles created for hierarchy and readability.

 To elevate the black-and-white imagery, I leaned into a monochromatic color palette accented by bright highlights.
 This selective use of brightness enhanced the photos’ contrast and helped key visuals stand out without overwhelming the minimal aesthetic.
 Content was paced carefully across spreads: images and text were given equal weight, with shorter chunks of copy distributed evenly to avoid reader fatigue and encourage engagement with both visuals and written material.